lambdalice/cyg-fast/README.md

 ### Signature check and key management by GnuPG

-The default action of apt-cyg has been changed to check signature for 'setup.ini'.
+The default action of cyg-fast has been changed to check signature for 'setup.ini'.
 Of course you can also avoid signature check by using --no-verify or -X options.
 Public keys of cygwin and cygwinports are already registered to trusted keys of embeded.
 If you want to use some other public keys, please use key-* subcommands.